GBouffard/testing-annyang/README.md

-# :lips: Testing Annyang :lips:
+# :microphone: Testing Annyang :microphone:

 I learnt about Annyang at a conference so made a small repo with `create-react-app` to try it.
 It works!
 It's awesome.